 4. Pepperstone – Perfect For MetaTrader Enthusiasts

-I was impressed with how smooth and functional Pepperstone is and how this broker cares about MetaTrader users from the very beginning.
-The application is great on both MT4 and MT5, boasting automated trading, social trading, some risk management features, and a host of customisable indicators.
+I was impressed with how smooth and functional Pepperstone is, especially when it comes to trading on the MetaTrader platforms.
+I enjoyed various features on both the MT4 and MT5 platforms, including automated trading, social trading, risk management tools, and a host of customisable indicators.

-During my testing, I also reviewed its cTrader and TradingView platforms.
-This simply adds to the diversity of the different types of traders out there that need to have every possible tool at their fingertips.
+Besides hosting MT4 and MT5 platforms, this best app to buy shares in the UK gives access to cTrader and TradingView third-party platforms.
+This simply adds to the diversity of the various types of traders out there, who need to have every possible tool at their fingertips.
+And the best part is that you can easily access the MetaTrader platforms and more using Pepperstone’s app.

 Pros